justlark/luanti-essentia/README.md

 **A block which stores large quantities of a single item.**

-This mod adds **crates**, a block which holds up to 64 stacks of a single item.
+This mod adds **storage crates**, a block which holds up to 64 stacks of a single item.
 Rather than open an inventory screen, you right or left click on the block to put items in or take items out.

 - Right-click to add a stack.
-- Double right-click to add all the blocks in your inventory of that type.
+- Double right-click to add all the items in your inventory of that type.
 - Punch to take a stack.
 - Sneak-punch to take a single item.